mnagired/418_final_project/README.md

 Then, we're able to focus the "unknown\" aspects of our project to be the axes of parallelism and their corresponding performance or speedups.
-Specifically, once we have a baseline performance in a shared memory setting, we can transition and aim to look at the difference between data and model parallelism, as well as the specific differences within data parallelism (e.g. multi core vs single GPU vs multi GPU).
+Specifically, once we have a baseline performance in a message passing setting, we can transition and aim to look at the difference between data and model parallelism, as well as the specific differences within data parallelism (e.g. multi core vs single GPU vs multi GPU).